Law of war: Declaration of war

 Section III of the Hague Convention of 1907 required hostilities to be preceded by a reasoned declaration of war or by an ultimatum with a conditional declaration of war.

 Some treaties, notably the United Nations Charter (1945) Article 2, and other articles in the Charter, seek to curtail the right of member states to declare war; as does the older Kellogg–Briand Pact of 1928 for those nations who ratified it.
-Formal declarations of war have been uncommon since 1945 outside the Middle East and East Africa.
+These have led to fewer modern armed conflicts being preceded by formal declarations of war, undermining the objectives of the Hague Convention.